Accident Insurance

 You can’t always plan for accidents, but you can be better prepared financially.

-4 Chip fractures are paid at 25% of Fracture Benefit and partial dislocations are paid at 25% of Dislocation Benefit.
+3 Chip fractures may be paid at a reduced percentage of the Fracture Benefit and partial dislocations may be paid at a reduced percentage of the Dislocation Benefit.

 The benefits described in this communication are governed by official plan documents, the FedEx Corporation Voluntary Insurance Plan and the applicable insurance policy.
 If there are any discrepancies between the information in this guide and the official plan documents, the provisions of the plan documents will govern.
 FedEx reserves the right to amend or terminate the plan or benefit for any reason at any time.